English Department News

 The volume brings to bear a sociolinguistic and humanist approach to the interdisciplinary field of Translation Studies (TS).
 It has been adopted for graduate courses on TS by different schools in the U.S, United Arab Emirates, and Singapore.

 Dr. Albakry is also co-hosting a podcast about the role of translation in the humanities (On Translation) in collaboration with Dr. Joseph McAlhany from the University of Connecticut: https://www.ontranslation.org/ Twitter account @ontranslation1

 - Dr. Will Brantley, Conversations with Edmund White (Literary Conversations Series), University Press of Mississippi, 2018.

-- Matt Brown's book Thou Art That is due out later in September from Cherry Grove Collections.
-It is a collection of
+- Matt Brown's collection of poems, Thou Art That, is in print from Cherry Grove Collections.

 - Dr. Laura Dubek, Living Legacies.
 Literary Responses to the Civil Rights Movement, Routledge, 2018.

 In this timely and dynamic collection of essays, Laura Dubek brings together a diverse group of scholars to explore the literary response to the most significant social movement of the twentieth century.
 Covering a wide range of genres and offering provocative readings of both familiar and lesser known texts, Living Legacies demonstrates how literature can be used not only to challenge the master narrative of the civil rights movement but also to inform and inspire the next generation of freedom fighters.

 - Dr. Patricia Gaitley, Robicheaux’s Roots.
 Culture and Tradition in James Lee Burke’s Dave Robicheaux Novels.
 University of Massachusetts Press, 2018.